3 Crucial Rules For Learning New Skills

 However, practicing is still an important factor in learning a skill.
 According to an article in the Royal Society Open Science journal, practicing still accounts for 26% of the difference between good violinists and less accomplished violin students.

 My Spanish teacher mentioned that if you have to speak a language, you learn it a lot faster than when you only learn the theory.
+I would say this applies to all kinds of things that you might want to learn.

 Use your new knowledge actively and repeat what you have learned to solidify your skills.